Global Challenge 15: How can ethical considerations become more routinely incorporated into global decisions?

 At the same time, an increasingly educated and Internet-connected generation is increasingly rising up against the abuse of power and demanding accountability.
 The release of the Panama Papers in April 2016 exposed corruption worldwide.
 Surveillance implications of the IoT connected with AI could deter unethical decisionmaking.
 New technologies also make it easier for more people to do more good at a faster pace than ever before.
 The rising number of protests around the world shows a growing unwillingness to tolerate unethical decisionmaking by power elites.

-Although short-term economic “me-first” attitudes are prevalent throughout the world, love for humanity, solidarity, and global consciousness are also evident in the norms expressed in the many transnational political movements, inter-religious dialogues, UN organizations, international philanthropy, the Olympic spirit, refugee relief, development programs for poorer nations, NGOs like Doctors Without Borders, and international journalism.
-Global ethics are emerging around the world through the evolution of ISO standards and international treaties that are defining the norms of civilization.
-The Universal Declaration of Human Rights continues to shape discussions about global ethics and justice and to influence decisions across ethical, religious, and ideological divides.
+Although short-term economic “me-first” attitudes are prevalent throughout the world, love for humanity, solidarity, and global consciousness are also evident in the norms expressed in transnational political movements, inter-religious dialogues, UN organizations (and the recent Our Common Agenda), international philanthropy, the Olympic spirit, refugee relief, development programs for poorer nations, NGOs like Doctors Without Borders, and international journalism.
+Global ethics are emerging around the world through the evolution of ISO standards and international treaties define the norms of civilization.
+The Universal Declaration of Human Rights continues to shape discussions about global ethics and justice and influence decisions across ethical, religious, and ideological divides.
 The International Criminal Court has indicted over 40 leaders, and the World Court has delivered 126 judgments between nation-states.
 Corporate social responsibility programs, ethical marketing, and social investing are increasing.
-The UN Global Compact is reinforcing ethics in business decisionmaking.
+The UN Global Compact is reinforcing ethics in business decisionmaking and its new CFO Coalition for the SDGs is facilitating corporate investments for sustainability.
+Although much is yet to be done, there is the beginnings of an ecology of accountability systems to develop and enforce global ethics.

-However, corporate behavior can be less ethical in lower-income countries—for example, waste disposal and cigarette advertising.
+However, at times corporate behavior can be less ethical in lower-income countries such as in waste disposal, cigarette advertising, and child labor.
 Corporate advanced marketing methods that bypass consumers’ deliberative capacities based on cognitive and behavioral sciences raise new questions of ethics.
-Transparency International’s 2016 Corruption Perceptions Index shows deterioration over the past several years; it found that over two-thirds of the 176 countries and territories assessed scored below 50 (on a scale from 0=highly corrupt to 100=very clean).
-The Global Slavery Index estimates that 45.8 million people were in some form of modern slavery in 2016 in 167 countries assessed and that 58% are in five countries (India, China, Pakistan, Bangladesh, and Uzbekistan); as a percent of population, however, the highest numbers are found in North Korea, Uzbekistan, Cambodia, India, and Qatar.
-Press freedom has been decreasing over the decade, and the global concentration of wealth has become obscene.
+Transparency International’s 2021 Corruption Perceptions Index shows no improvement or deterioration for the past ten years; however, modern day slavery has increased to 50 million in 2022, of whom the majority are female.
+Medial polarization is decreasing social coherence; press freedoms declined over past five years, and as of January 2023 there were 509 journalists are in jail, and the global concentration of wealth has become obscene.
 The proliferation of unethical decisions that led to the 2008 financial crisis and 2009 global recession clearly demonstrate the interdependence of economic results and ethics.

-The moral will to act in collaboration across national, institutional, political, religious, and ideological boundaries that is necessary to address today’s global challenges requires global ethics.
+The moral to collaborate across national, institutional, political, religious, and ideological boundaries that is necessary to address today’s global challenges requires global ethics.
 Public morality based on religious metaphysics is challenged daily by growing secularism, leaving many unsure about the moral basis for decisionmaking.
-Many turn back to old traditions for guidance, giving rise to fundamentalist movements in many religions today.
+Many turn to old traditions for guidance which gives rise to fundamentalist movements.
 Unfortunately, religions and ideologies that claim moral superiority give rise to “we-they” splits that are being played out in conflicts around the world.

 Actions to Address Global Challenge 15:

-- Create audit procedures to expose ethical assumptions in algorithms.
+- Create audit procedures to expose ethical assumptions in algorithms for AI

-- Establish an international IAEA-like system to deter cyber and information warfare.
+- Establish an international IAEA-like system and/or private sector anticipation system with public intervention to deter and/or prevent cyber and information warfare.

 - Enforce measures to reduce corruption such as those recommended by Transparency International.